Abelian varieties not isogenous to Jacobians over global fields: Introduction

-Fix a divisor $D\subset(\Ag)_{\ol k}$.
-Our first observation is that in the function field case one can impose very strong `local' conditions\footnote{It is unclear to us whether one can impose analogously strong local conditions over number fields.} on our $F$-point, which rule out being contained in $D$.
-Thinking of $F$-valued point as curves $C\subset\Ag$, this amounts to making a curve $C$ which is highly singular at a given point, such that for example its formal neighborhood contains much of the formal neighborhood of $\Ag$.
+Fix a divisor $D\subset(\Ag)_{\F_q}$.
+Our first observation is that in the function field case one can impose very strong `local' conditions\footnote{It is unclear to us whether one can impose analogously strong local conditions over number fields.} on our $F$-point, which prohibits such a point from being contained in $D$.
+Thinking of $F$-valued points as curves $C\subset\Ag$, this amounts to constructing a curve $C$ which is highly singular at a given point $Q$, such that the formal neighborhood of $C$ at $Q$ contains much of the formal neighborhood of $\Ag$ at $Q$.
 There are some difficulties with implementing this strategy, namely: \begin{enumerate}

 \item While the local structure of prime-to-$p$ Hecke operators is very well understood, $p$-power Hecke operators behave poorly in characteristic $p$.
-These are not etale (or even finite) and strongly distort the local structure.
+These are not \'etale (or even finite) and strongly distort the local structure.

-\item It is a-priori unclear how to insist that every \emph{irreducible} Hecke translate of $C$ also has this property.
-A-priori, different branches of $C$ through a point $x$ could separate upon applying a Hecke operator.
+\item It is a priori unclear how to insist that every \emph{irreducible} component of a Hecke operator applied $C$ also has this property.
+A priori, different branches of $C$ through a point $x$ could separate upon applying a Hecke operator.

 \end{enumerate}